wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 * Reach out to us on our public [Slack channel](https://www.wavefront.com/join-public-slack).
 * If you run into any issues, let us know by creating a GitHub issue.
-* If you didn't find the information you are looking for in our Wavefront Documentation create a GitHub issue or PR.
+* If you didn't find the information you are looking for in our Wavefront Documentation, create a GitHub issue or PR.

 [ci-img]: https://travis-ci.com/wavefrontHQ/wavefront-dropwizard-metrics-sdk-java.svg?branch=master
 [ci]: https://travis-ci.com/wavefrontHQ/wavefront-dropwizard-metrics-sdk-java